Program overview

 -

-There are no educational prerequisite required to apply to the AMP; any Indigenous applicant is eligible to apply to the program.
-In the application form you will be asked to provide information on your educational background as well as your highest level of math and skill level in Microsoft Word, Zoom, and Excel.
-Basic skills in math and Excel are encouraged as students will be required to develop a cash flow and income statement using excel for their capstone projects.
+The application form asks for details about your educational background, as well as your proficiency in math, Microsoft Word, Zoom, and Excel.
+While basic skills in math and Excel are recommended, they are not mandatory.
+These skills will support your success, as students will develop a cash flow and income statement using Excel for their capstone projects.

 This program is an efficient way to gain a diverse skill base needed to participate in business.
 Areas such as accounting, finance, marketing, research, human resources, and systems management all help lead to proper business planning and implementation.